AndreyKryshtapovich/text-chat/README.md

 npm start
 ```
 ### Running the tests
-Run all the unit test classes.
+Run all the unit test classes:
 ```
 mvn test
 ```